Yard Waste & Fall Leaf Collection

 - Do not pile leaves near storm drain inlets.
 Leaves can block the drains and cause flooding problems.

 - Do not park your car in front of a leaf pile.
 Restricting access to leaf piles delays collection.

 Environmentally beneficial alternatives for managing fall leaves

-There is significant environmental benefit to keeping leaves and their nutrients on the yard and gardens.
-Leaf litter, particularly when mulched or shred into smaller bits, helps improve soil quality and water retention by providing food for beneficial microorganisms, which in turn improves tree and plant health.
+There is a significant environmental benefit to keeping leaves and their nutrients in the yard and gardens.
+Leaf litter, particularly when mulched or shredded into smaller bits, helps improve soil quality and water retention by providing food for beneficial microorganisms, which in turn improves tree and plant health.
 Mulch also suppresses weeds.
 Fallen leaves provide habitat for wildlife that nourish our urban ecosystem, creating hiding and hunting places for toads, birds, salamanders and beneficial insects.
 Trees in particular benefit from having a ring of mulch around them extending as far out as the tree’s branches.

-Less reliance on the city’s vacuum collection program in the future could reduce the City’s carbon footprint associated with the leaf collection program and its use of diesel and gasoline powered equipment.
+Less reliance on the city’s vacuum collection program in the future could reduce the City’s carbon footprint associated with the leaf collection program and its use of diesel and gasoline-powered equipment.